|

 Thus, to re-focus

-to a re-examination of the conditions of possibility for civilized life.
+up to a re-examination of the conditions of possibility for civilized

-The argument in this article is neither for nor against state,[8] but
+life.
+The argument in this article is neither for nor against state,[8]

-it opposes a state-centric politics that belies the complexity of urban
+but it opposes a state-centric politics that belies the complexity

-life and seduces us with notions of sovereign centre from which we can
+of urban life and seduces us with notions of sovereign centre from

-Bush, Blair, and Bin Laden seek to eliminate.
-Cousins under the skin,
+that Bush, Blair, and Bin Laden seek to eliminate.
+Cousins under the

-the B & B & B warriors seek to redeem the city from without
+skin, the B & B & B warriors seek to redeem the city from

-by forcing it to surrender to sovereign authority.[9]
-To think otherwise
+without by forcing it to surrender to sovereign authority.[9]
+To think

-about our political possibilities is to move away from this moral drama
+otherwise about our political possibilities is to move away from this

-and from the imaginary sovereignty that incites it.
-This is difficult,
+moral drama and from the imaginary sovereignty that incites it.
+This

-because we have so long been conditioned to think of politics in sovereigntist
+is difficult, because we have so long been conditioned to think of

 different ontology of the political, one that begins from the ubiquitous